Mahmoud Ahmadinejad: Economic policy

 In June 2006, 50 Iranian economists wrote a letter to Ahmadinejad that criticized his price interventions to stabilize prices of goods, cement, government services, and his decree issued by the High Labor Council and the Ministry of Labor that proposed an increase of workers' salaries by 40%.
 Ahmadinejad publicly responded harshly to the letter and denounced the accusations.
 Ahmadinejad called for "middle-of-the-road" compromises with respect to Western-oriented capitalism and socialism.
 Current political conflicts with the United States caused the central bank to fear increased capital flight due to global isolation.
 These factors prevented an improvement of infrastructure and capital influx, despite high economic potential.
 Among those that did not vote for him in the first election, only 3.5% said they would consider voting for him in the next election.
-Mohammad Khoshchehreh, a member of the Iranian parliament that campaigned for Ahmadinejad, said that his government "has been strong on populist slogans, but weak on achievement."
+Mohammad Khoshchehreh, a member of the Iranian parliament who campaigned for Ahmadinejad, said that his government "has been strong on populist slogans, but weak on achievement".

-President Ahmadinejad changed almost all of his economic ministers, including oil, industry and economy, since coming to power in 2005.
+President Ahmadinejad changed almost all of his economic ministers, including oil, industry, and economy, from the time he came to power in 2005.
 In an interview with Fars News Agency in April 2008, Davoud Danesh Jaafari who acted as minister of economy in Ahmadinejad's cabinet, harshly criticized his economic policy: "During my time, there was no positive attitude towards previous experiences or experienced people and there was no plan for the future.
 Peripheral issues which were not of dire importance to the nation were given priority.
 Most of the scientific economic concepts like the effect of liquidity on inflation were put in question."
 In response to these criticisms, Ahmadinejad accused his minister of not being "a man of justice" and declared that the solution to Iran's economic problem is "the culture of martyrdom".
 In May 2008, the petroleum minister of Iran admitted that the government illegally invested 2 billion dollars to import petrol in 2007.
 At Iranian parliament, he also mentioned that he simply followed the president's order.

 While his government had 275 thousand billion toman oil income, the highest in Iranian history, Ahmadinejad's government had the highest budget deficit since the Iranian revolution.

 During his presidency, Ahmadinejad launched a gasoline rationing plan to reduce the country's fuel consumption.
 He also instituted cuts in the interest rates that private and public banking facilities could charge.
 He issued a directive that the Management and Planning Organization be affiliated to the government.
 In May 2011, Ahmadinejad announced that he would temporarily run the Oil Ministry.